GML22/PostCodesMaps/README.md

 </p>

 <p align="justify">
-The resulting database was used to generate postcode maps of Poland (in .shp and .geojson formats), which were then overlaid on Google Maps for visualisation purposes.
+The resulting database was used to generate postcode maps of Poland (in .shp and .geojson formats), which were then overlaid on OpenStreetMap for visualisation purposes.
 </p>

 <p align="left">